cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 :   The generation expression can refer to other columns in the table, but not other generated columns.
 Any functions and operators used must be immutable.
 References to other tables are not allowed.

 GENERATED { ALWAYS | BY DEFAULT } AS IDENTITY [ ( sequence_options ) ]
 :   This clause creates the column as an identity column.
-Greenplum Database attaches an implicit sequence to it, and automatically assigns a value from the sequence to the column in new rows.
+Cloudberry Database attaches an implicit sequence to it, and automatically assigns a value from the sequence to the column in new rows.
 Such a column is implicitly `NOT NULL`.
 :   The clauses `ALWAYS` and `BY DEFAULT` determine how the sequence value is given precedence over a user-specified value in an `INSERT` statement.
 If `ALWAYS` is specified, a user-specified value is only accepted if the `INSERT` statement specifies `OVERRIDING SYSTEM VALUE`.
 If `BY DEFAULT` is specified, then the user-specified value takes precedence.
 See [INSERT](/docs/sql-statements/sql-statement-insert.md) for details.
 (In the `COPY` command, ueser-specified values are always used regardless of this setting.)
 :   You can use the optional sequence_options clause to override the options of the sequence.
 See [CREATE SEQUENCE](/docs/sql-statements/sql-statement-create-sequence.md) for details.